Anyone can move out and break their lease. But the results can be costly. Usually,

 What do I do before I move out?

 Give your landlord notice:

-If you need to leave for safety reasons give notice right away.
+If you need to leave your home for safety reasons tell your landlord right.
 See What if it is not safe to stay in my home and I need to break my lease?

-If you need to leave for another reason:
+If you need to leave your home for another reason: